-We are now closed for the season - see you next summer!
+We are closed for the season - we reopen 27 October 2018!

 Some of Adventure Park’s Ride Attendants took on a different role as Tornado ride models for our TV commercial and photography shoot last month.